gioannidis/deb_package_statistics/README.md

 ## Development Tools

-Development tools that were used for this project include:
+Development tools that were used for this assessment include:

 - The [Pyink][pyink] auto-formatter.
 - The [Pylint][pylint] static code analyzer.
+- [Grip][grip] for instant view of markdown files on the local machine.

-The external [Google Style Guide for Python][google-python] has been followed in this project, so all tools have been tuned to enforce this style guide.
+The external [Google Style Guide for Python][google-python] has been followed in this assessment, so all tools have been tuned to enforce this style guide.

 ## Allocated Time